moshix/zlinux/README.md

 >DNS server:    1.1.1.1
 >user name:     zubuntu/password as set up by you during installation process

-The s/390x Linux instance will connect thru a tunnel interface which is set up by the the run_zlinux.bash script in this directory.
+The s/390x Linux instance will connect through a tunnel interface which is set up by the the run_zlinux.bash script in this directory.
 It then further uses NAT on your default NIC interface to connect to the Internet.